solo-io/autopilot/test/e2e/spec.go.txt

 	// ports for which traffic should be split (between primary and canary) Ports []int32 `json:"ports,omitempty"`

+	// Over what interval should we measure the success rate?
+	MeasurementInterval metav1.Duration `json:"measurementInterval"`

-	// Canary must maintain this success rate or for the given analysisPeriod SuccessThreshold float64 `json:"successThreshold,omitempty"`
+	// Canary must maintain [a success rate metric]() or for the given analysisPeriod SuccessThreshold float64 `json:"successThreshold,omitempty"`

 	// How long should we process the canary for before promoting?